 Back in the late 90’s, due in large part to the popularity of the movie “Swingers,” swing dancing underwent a huge resurgence nationally.
 I caught the bug and became an avid Lindy Hopper.
 In fact, I became a “professional” Lindy Hop dancer.
 Well, I was professional in the sense that I (and my fellow hoppers) got paid for a half-dozen or more jobs (one of which was a performance at Carnation Plaza in Disneyland, Anaheim, CA. That was a gasser!)
 We were definitely better than the average Jane or Joe dancer.
 We practiced consistently (once a week on Sundays).
 Yeah, I guess you could call us “professional.”
 (I love telling people that I used to be a professional Lindy Hop dancer.
 Makes for great conversation!)

 In the strictest sense of the word, I was a professional dancer.
 But if I’m being honest, in the spirit of the word, I have to admit I wasn’t.
 None of us were.
-We were great dancers who loved to dance and got paid $60 here and there to perform.
+We were great dancers who loved to dance and got paid a few hundred dollars here and there to perform.

 The Characteristics of a True Professional